BrendaKajuju/White-lotus-dealership/README.md

 Search for news articles using the search bar.

-# API Key
+# Setup
-To use the News API, you will need an API key.
-You can get one for free by signing up on the News API website.
-Once you have your API key, open the script.js file and replace 1240cc9927f9486b85a82c75db3aa6df with your own API key on the following line:
+To use this app, you will need an API key from newsapi.org.
+Once you have obtained the API key, replace the value of apiKey in the JavaScript code with your own API key.

-# javascript
+# Code Explanation
-Copy code
+This code is a JavaScript program that fetches news data from newsapi.org, displays the data on a webpage, and allows users to interact with the site to retrieve news data on specific topics or search for news data using keywords.

-const apiKey = "1240cc9927f9486b85a82c75db3aa6df";
+The code initializes API endpoints for different categories of news such as business, general, science, sports, technology, health, and entertainment.
+Then it defines variables for navbar elements and event listeners to trigger API calls to fetch data when a user clicks on them.
+It also defines an async function that fetches news data and stores the objects into an array.
+The data objects in the array are then passed to another function that handles displaying the news data on the webpage.

-Credits
+The code also includes a search functionality that lets users search for news data using keywords.
+When the user submits a search query, an API call is made using the search query and the resulting data objects are passed to a display function to show the search results.

-This project was built with the help of the following resources:
+To use this program, a developer would need to have an API key from newsapi.org and replace the placeholder key in the code with the actual key.
+The code could also be modified to include more categories of news or to customize the layout and styling of the webpage.

 # News API documentation
 Bootstrap documentation